oschildt/SmartFactoryDemo/README.md

 ## Detailed description

 ### config
 This directory contains the configuration files.
+This folder is outside of the access per http(s).

+### logs
+This directory is used for logging, debugging and tracing.
+This folder is outside of the access per http(s).

 ### application
 This is the root directory of the application.